-Council could consider the formation of a Metropolitan Park District as a funding strategy for regional park facilities which requires voter approval.
+City Council could consider the formation of a Metropolitan Park District, which requires voter approval, as a funding strategy for regional park facilities.

-Council could also consider a Transportation Benefit District as authorized by state law.
+City Council could also consider a Transportation Benefit District as authorized by state law.

 The table on the next page illustrates the revenue options described above.